Mehmed Rashid Pasha: Early life and career

 Rashid Pasha was born and raised in Egypt in 1824.
 His father, Hasan Haydar Pasha, was an ethnic Turk from Drama in Macedonia, who served in the court of the powerful vali (governor), Muhammad Ali.
 In 1844, Rashid was sent to study in Paris as part of an annual education mission from Egypt to France.
-In 1849 Rashid returned to Egypt after completing his education and then two years later followed his father and other Turkish Egyptian officials to the Ottoman capital in Istanbul.
+In 1849 Rashid returned to Egypt after completing his education and two years later followed his father and other Turkish Egyptian officials to the Ottoman capital in Istanbul.

 In Istanbul, Rashid became a protege of Grand Vizier Mehmed Ali Pasha, a reformist Ottoman statesman involved with the establishment of the empire-wide Tanzimat reforms.
 The command of Arabic and French he developed during his youth in Egypt and France had been "key to his advancement" according to the historian Leila Hudson.
 Rashid entered the imperial service and over the years served various provincial posts.
 Like Mehmed Ali Pasha, Rashid had spent part of his career in the Translation Bureau of the Foreign Ministry.

 According to the historian Butrus Abu-Manneh, Rashid Pasha was appointed the governor of the Izmir-centered Smyrna Vilayet at the relatively young age of 40.
 However, he is mentioned as governor of Smyrna as early as 1862.
 During that year he inaugurated a train station in the town of Aysalok along the railway opened between Aidin and Izmir.
 The station paved the way for Aysalok's transformation into a resort town.